coveo/source.coveo.com/_posts/2018-05-01-building-the-elastic-demo.md

         file.close()

 ```
-As you can see above, we are also parsing the IMDB Web Page (```parseIMDBPage```).
-We found out that the REST api does not offer the Songs and Artists of the soundtrack of the movie, but it is displayed on the IMDB Web Page so in order to get that, we scrape the IMDB Page with the following script:
+As you can see above, we also parsed the IMDB Web Page (```parseIMDBPage```).
+We found out that the REST api does not offer the Songs and Artists of the soundtrack of the movie, but it was displayed on the IMDB Web Page.
+In order to get that, we scraped the IMDB Page with the following script:
 ``` python
 def parseIMDBPage(id):
     global meta